caravagnalab/tumourevo/docs/output.md

 ## Reference files

 Different tools of the pipeline generate references files.
-Once reference file for VEP and SigProfiler are not provided they are stored in the tool-specific folder.
+If reference files for VEP and SigProfiler are not provided, they are then stored in the tool-specific folder.

 ### VEP